jhjin/triplet-criterion/README.md

-Entire training script can be found in the `face-id` branch of the repository. https://github.com/jhjin/imagenet-multiGPU.torch/tree/face-id A large size of batch is preferred in order to let the trining converge to a higher score/accuracy.
+Entire training script can be found in the `face-id` branch of the repository. https://github.com/jhjin/imagenet-multiGPU.torch/tree/face-id A large size of batch is preferred in order to let the training converge to a higher score/accuracy.